pksebben/Praxis/Breadcrumb/README.md

 These notes are not meant to be rules for what a breadcrumb should be, rather, they are guidelines for making breadcrumbs effective and palatable.
 These should be followed when making the initial breadcrumbs (and notes on what works / what doesn't should go here).

 1. Keep It Simple, Dumbass
 The less fluff the better.
-Breadcrumbs are meant to aggregate and deirect, not define.
+Breadcrumbs are meant to aggregate and direct, not define.

 2. What you do have to write, write short and well
 The syntax of my initial test crumb kind of turned off initial test audiences.
 Fix that shit.